Catching a Ride

 In his 20 years as a ranger at Biscayne National Park, Gary Bremen has seen people go to a lot of trouble to get their nature fix.
 Tourists have sprung for $120 taxi rides from Miami Beach to Biscayne or nearby Everglades National Park.
-Others have braved the heat and humidity, walking the 10 miles from Homestead to either of the parks.
+Others have braved the heat and humidity, walking the 10 miles from Homestead to one of the parks.
 Occasionally, when desperate visitors have asked Bremen about alternatives to costly taxis, he’s played chauffeur, driving them from the park to downtown Homestead.

 Those days are over.

 In January, a free shuttle linking Homestead to the parks began making three daily round-trips on weekends.
 The trolley—or more precisely a bus with an old-timey look—will continue to run throughout the high season, from Thanksgiving to Easter.

 “We get calls from people all over the world, asking, ‘Do you have mass transit?’ says Everglades Superintendent Dan Kimball.
 “For a long time, the answer was ‘no.’ With the Homestead trolley, the answer will finally be ‘yes.’”
 Because one of the Park Service’s primary goals is to connect people to parks, Kimball agreed to waive the park entrance fee for riders.